You are here

 Management

-Shade trees
+Shade Trees

 Prune out dead limbs or remove infected trees from the landscape if they pose a hazard.
 Removing infected trees does not seem to make a difference in preventing spread of the disease in the landscape, so if the tree is not a hazard, it can be left in place and cared for by limiting stress, as outlined below.

 Reduce water stress by watering during drought and using mulch around the tree.
 Mulch should not be deeper than 3 inches.
 Alleviate soil compaction and avoid digging or paving in the root zone of the tree.
-Fertilize with nitrogen only if soil test recommendations indicate a need to do so.
-Manage other pests and diseases.

 Plant a variety of different tree species.

-Oxytetracycline is available to commercial applicators and can be used as a theraputic (not curative) treatment for mildly affected, high-value landscape trees.
+Oxytetracycline is available to commercial applicators and can be used as a therapeutic (not curative) treatment for mildly affected, high-value landscape trees.
 Mycoject Ultra is labeled for use only on elm, oak, oleander, sweet gum, and sycamore trees.
 Oxytetracycline does not cure infections but can reduce symptoms if applied 2–3 times a year and if water stress is minimized.

 Blueberries